 So after a few strokes, you need to start shifting the drop point so that your opponent will need to keep on adjusting his strokes and footwork as well.

-Stay close to the table
+Stay close to the table.

 Other Styles of Table Tennis Players

-There are also other styles to consider including counter drivers, choppers, blockers, loopers, and penholders.
+There are also other styles to consider, including counter drivers, choppers, blockers, loopers, and penholders.

 Shakehand players are generally focused on the quick push and counter-drive.
-The backhand of the shakehand players can counter-drive from opponent’s shot.
+The backhand of the shakehand players can counter-drive from the opponent’s shot.

-The feature of the counter-drive is that the spin is strong and the speed is fast.
+The feature of the counter-drive is that the spin is strong, and the speed is fast.
 The offensives of the forehand and backhand are strong.

 Choppers should be played by using patience with your attack.
-Since they succeed the best when their opponents try rash things, change your approach with deep loops and short pushes down the middle.
+Since they succeed the best when their opponents try foolish things, change your approach with deep loops and short pushes down the middle.
 Many times you will get a ball high enough for you to smash it.